-- A J-Link/J-Trace or ST-LINK debug probe - An SWD interface between the debug probe and the target system.
+- An I-jet in-circuit debugging probe, a J-Link/J-Trace or ST-LINK debug probe - An SWD interface between the debug probe and the target system.

 This window displays event logs produced when the execution passes specific positions in your application code.
 The Cortex ITM data channels are used for passing the event logs from a running application to the C-SPY Event Log system.